vzool/docs/api/reference.md

 | `cors_enabled`  | Enable CORS                            | No

 ::: warning
-When `env` is not specified it will create the default configuration
+When `env` is not specified it will create the default configuration.
 :::

 ```json